theforeman/foreman_bootdisk/README.md

 updated in new versions of the plugin.
 To customise, copy the contents to a new template and set the name in More>Settings>Bootdisk.

-An OS gPXE provisioning template is required, e.g. "Kickstart default gPXE" (as supplied by Foreman).
+An OS gPXE provisioning template is required, preferably "Kickstart boot disk gPXE" (as supplied by this plugin).
 Ensure the OSes are ticked under the Associations tab and that the gPXE template is selected under the Templates tab on the OS.

-TODO: missing Debian template, kickstart gPXE template assumes `net0`

 Lastly, the OS provision template (i.e. kickstart/preseed) should provide the static IP details required to configure the OS.
 For a kickstart file, the